 Here, we’ll provide a breakdown of when you should refinance your student loans:

-- Your Student Loans Are Private – If your loans are private, you should consider refinancing.
+- You Have Private Student Loans – If your loans are private, you should consider student loan refinancing.
 This is because you have nothing to lose and everything to gain.
 By refinancing a private loan, you will be able to rework your debt at a favorable cost by placing its repayment under a different company.
 Because private loans cannot benefit from federal loan programs like student loan forgiveness, the only way to get a better bargain would be to refinance.
 This is especially true for teachers or nurses who would otherwise apply for a special student loan forgiveness program.

 - Your Student Loans Have High Variable Rates – A report from the Federal Reserve Board members showed that interest rates on loans will rise over the coming years.
 As a result, if you have a variable interest rate on your student loan, repaying the balance will become more financially demanding.
 Refinancing your loan will allow you to get a fixed interest rate.
 That way, you won’t have to worry about fluctuations in the market.

-- You Have Good Credit – Some people have tried refinancing their loans but were unsuccessful.
+- You Have a Good Credit Report – Some people have tried refinancing their loans but were unsuccessful.
 This is usually because they have bad credit.
 If your credit score has improved since the last time you applied, try again.
 This time, you’ll stand a better chance of having your request approved.
 Ideally, you have excellent credit and this isn’t a hurdle for you.

 - You Want To Save Money – Refinancing student loans is a strategy used to save money.
 The key is to refinance at an optimal rate so you can cut back on spending wherever you can.
 You don’t need to have a flawless credit score to be eligible.
 As long as you can get a better interest rate than what’s on your existing loan, you’ve made one step in the right direction.